MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 Because Data API builder evaluates requests in the context of a single role, it evaluates the request in the context of the system role `authenticated` by default.

-If the client application's request also includes the HTTP header `X-MS-API-ROLE` with the value `author`, the request will be evaulated in the context of the `author` role.
+If the client application's request also includes the HTTP header `X-MS-API-ROLE` with the value `author`, the request is evaluated in the context of the `author` role.
 An example request including an access token and `X-MS-API-ROLE` HTTP header:

 ```shell
 curl -k -r GET -H 'Authorization: Bearer ey...' -H 'X-MS-API-ROLE: author' https://localhost:5001/api/Book